KolobetsoPatji/wireframing/README.md

 For this project, the wireframe shown is a **high--fidelity wireframe**.
 - **Reason:** It detailed and shows realistic elements such as layout, spacing, and design features, giving a close representation of the final product.

+## Wireframing Tools

+Wireframing tools help designers and developers create visual blueprints of digital interfaces before actual development begins.
+These tools make it easier to plan layouts, test ideas, and collaborate effectively.

+### **Popular Wireframing Tools
+### **1. Figma**
+Figma is a cloud-based design and prototyping tool widely used for UI/UX design.
+It allows multiple users to work on the same file in real time, making it ideal for collaboration.

+### Key Features:
+- Browser-based and works across all platforms
+- Real-time collaboration
+- Built-in components and design systems
+- Easy prototyping and feedback integration

+### Why Figma is Recommended for Wireframing:
+Figma simplifies the process of creating both lowfidelity and high-fidelity wireframes.
+Its drag-and-drop interface, shared libraries, and real-time editing features make it an excellent tool for beginners and professionals alike.

+### **2.Adobe XD**
+A powerful tool by Adobe for designing and prototyping user expperiences for web and mobile apps.
+It integrates well with other Adobe Creative Cloud apps.

+### **3.Balsmiq**
+A beginner--friendly wireframing tool known for its sketch-like interface that helps users focus on structure rather than design details.

+### **4.Sketch**
+A macOS-based design tool great for creating wireframes, UI designs, and prototypes.
+It's especially popular among professional UI/UX designers.